Solano County Black Infant Health Program

 Solano County Black Infant Health Program's Mocha Momma Thrives (MMT) Group will be hosting a culturally affirming, 8-we...

-Solano County Black Infant Health Program's Mocha Momma Thrives (MMT) Group will be hosting a culturally affirming, 8-week virtual sisterhood group, which will help us develop and redefine our thoughts about healthy mothering.
-We will have robust conversation about nurturing, attachment, communication, village support, resilience, self-care, etc., as well as culturally specific barriers of healthy parenting.
+Solano County Black Infant Health Program's Mocha Momma Thrives (MMT) Group will be hosting a culturally affirming, 8-week virtual sisterhood group, which will helps develop and redefine participants’ thoughts about healthy, nurturing mothering from a culturally specific perspective.
+Participants will have robust conversation about important topics such as intergenerational trauma and struggles, nurturing, attachment, communication, village support, resilience, self-care, etc., as well as culturally specific barriers of healthy parenting.
+More importantly, we discuss protective factors and resiliency tools to support intentional, healthy parenting choices.

 This group is for any Black/African American identifying pregnant, parenting, bonus-parenting, or caretaker, female identifying person, ages 16 years old and over, living in Solano County.